Devabhuti

 Devabhuti (r.
-83 – 75 BCE), also known as Devbhomi', was the last king of the Shunga Empire in ancient India.
+83 – 75 BCE), also known as Devbhomi, was the last Shunga Emperor in ancient India.
 He was assassinated by his minister Vasudeva Kanva.
 Following his death, the Shunga dynasty was then replaced by the subsequent Kanvas.

 Reign

-The later Shunga kings after Pushyamitra Shunga, had little power and were puppets in the hands of their ministers.
-According to Bana's Harshacharita, he was killed by his Chief minister Vasudeva Kanva with help of the daughter of a servant woman of Devabhuti, who disguised herself as his queen.
+The later Shunga Emperors after Pushyamitra Shunga, had little power and were puppets in the hands of their ministers.
+According to Bana's Harshacharita, he was assassinated by his prime minister Vasudeva Kanva with help of the daughter of a slave woman of Devabhuti, who disguised herself as his empress.

-He is said to have been overfond of the company of women & overindulging in sensual pleasures.
+He is said to have been overly fond of the company of women and to have been overindulgent in sensual pleasures.